Persian metres: Metric variations

-(iv) the final long syllable of a line can be replaced by an overlong one.
+(iv) the final syllable of a line always counts as long, whatever its shape.

 In Persian poetry it is not possible to have more than two short syllables in a row.
 The pattern – u u – u u –, which is very common in Latin and Greek poetry, is also never found in Persian.
 Unlike in Arabic poetry, anceps syllables (x), i.e. the syllables of arbitrary length, are not found in any place in the line, except the first syllable if the second one is short and the third one is long (see the variation (ii)).
 This anceps first syllable can be seen in metres 3.1.11(M), 3.1.15, 3.1.16 and 4.5.11(M) in the table of common metres below.

 In addition to the above metric variations, another source of variety is the word accent, which changes from line to line, thus avoiding monotony.